kstenerud/concise-encoding/ce-structure.md

 #### Resource Identifier

-A resource identifier is a text-based (UTF-8) globally unique identifier that can be resolved by a machine.
+A resource identifier is a text-based (UTF-8) universally unique identifier that can be resolved by a machine.
 The most common resource identifier types are [URLs](https://tools.ietf.org/html/rfc1738), [URIs](https://tools.ietf.org/html/rfc3986), and [IRIs](https://tools.ietf.org/html/rfc3987).
 Validation of the resource ID is done according to its type.
 If unspecified by a schema, the default resource identifier type is IRI.

 Resource IDs **CAN** also be [combined](#combined-objects) with a [string](#string), where the string is appended to the resource ID to create a final combined value.
 This is normally done in conjunction with [references](#reference) to cut down on repetition.